Satisfactory Academic Progress Policy & Procedures

 Students may appeal their SAP suspension by submitting an appeal form with a personal statement, financial aid academic plan (MAP) and documentation of extenuating circumstances to the Financial Aid Office.
 Appeal forms are available in the Financial Aid Office.
 It may take 2-4 weeks for the Appeals Committee to evaluate a student’s appeal after it has been submitted in-full to the Financial Aid Office.
 Students wishing to contest the Appeals Committee decision are able to meet with the Asst.
 Dean of Financial Aid and Student Support Services.
 Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited, to the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.

-Completed SAP appeals submitted by students must be received by the Financial Aid Office no later than 2 weeks prior to the last day of the semester, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the school year.
+Completed SAP appeals must be received by the dates specified for each term on the appeal form, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the school year.
 Aid cannot be awarded retroactively.
 For instance, if a student submitted his/her SAP appeal in January, and it was approved by the Financial Aid Office, the student would only qualify for aid for the Spring semester.
-An “appeal” notification form will be sent to students notifying them of the decision regarding their appeal, including any conditions.
+An "appeal" notification form will be sent to students notifying them of the decision regarding their appeal, including any conditions.

 Students are only allowed 2 appeals for low GPA or completion percentage at IVC, and 1 appeal each for exceeding the maximum timeframe for a certificate program or associate’s degree or higher.